european-modelling-hubs/RespiCompass/Readme.md

 TODO

 ### Targets and Submission Format
-We are currently asking for ILI+ weekly between August 1, 2024 and May 31, 2025 in European countries.
+We are currently asking for ILI+ weekly between August 1, 2024 and May 31, 2025 in European countriesfor the following age groups:
+- 0-4
+- 5-14
+- 15-64
+- 65+
+- total

 The list of countries is provided [here](https://github.com/european-modelling-hubs/RespiCompass/blob/main/supporting-files/locations_iso2_codes.csv) and the list of weeks is provided [here](TODO).
 ILI+ is computed as follows:

 $$ILI+ = ILI \times \frac{Positivity_{Influenza}}{100}$$